dagraham/etm-dgraham/README.md

 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/etmview_agenda.png" alt="new" title="new entry" width="450px" hspace="20px"/>

-The display for each reminder shows the itemtype and summary column on the left followed by a *flags* column which displays a combination of letters from 'g' (goto), 'k' (connection) and 'p' (pinned) reflecting the presence of these attributes in the reminder.
+The display for each reminder shows the itemtype and summary column on the left followed by a *flags* column which displays a combination of letters from 'g' (goto), 'k' (connection), 'p' (pinned) and 't' (timer) reflecting the presence of these attributes in the reminder.
 This column is sometimes followed on the extreme right by another column whose contents depends on the view.
 E.g. in index and journal views the 'id' of the reminder is displayed while in history view, the last modification timestamp of the reminder is displayed.

   * a: Agenda: dated unfinished tasks and other reminders by year-week and week day
   * b: Busy: a graphical illustration of busy and conflicted times by year-week